BerenMillidge/ActivationRelaxation/README.md

 If you find this code useful, please reference in your paper:
 ```
 @article{millidge2020activation,
-  title={Activation Relaxation: A Local Dynamical Approximation to Backprop in the Brain},
+  title={Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain},
-  author={Millidge, Beren and Tschantz, Alexander and Seth, Anil and Buckley, Christopher},
+  author={Millidge, Beren and Tschantz, Alexander and Buckley, Christopher L and Seth, Anil},
   journal={arXiv preprint arXiv:2009.05359},
   year={2020}
 }